Flutterwave/React-Native/README.v2.md

   currency: 'USD',
 });

-// link is available if payment initialized successfully if (payment.link) {
+// link is available if payment is initialized successfully, if (payment.link) {
   // use payment link
   return usePaymentLink(payment.link);